Skip to page body Home Residents Businesses Visitors Departments

 STATUS

 Based on consultant recommendations and concurrence from City Council, the following crossing locations are included in the City’s efforts to establish Quiet Zones: Jarvis Avenue, Haley Street, Mayhews Landing Road, Thornton Avenue, Carter Avenue, Cedar Boulevard, Cherry Street, and Sycamore Street.
 The City is currently in the planning and preliminary design state of crossing improvements necessary to start the Quiet Zone determination process.
-The City recently executed necessary agreements with Union Pacific Railroad and conducted required diagnostic meetings at each of the crossing locations.
+The City conducted required diagnostic meetings at each of the crossing locations and received comments on the conceptual design plans.

 ESTIMATED COSTS